jotredi/3D_Motion_Planning/README.md

 <img src="./misc/potential_field.jpeg" >

-The robot will go from the highest potential to the lowest potential so the goal node should have the lowest potential while the starting node should have the maximum potential.
+The robot will go from the highest potential to the lowest potential so the goal node should have the lowest potential while the starting node will have the maximum potential.

 We can create a potential field by combining attractive and repulsive forces.